holocode-ai/ar.gitbook/20250522-Beyond-the-Hype-AI-Powered-Spatial-Computing-That-Solves-Real-World-Challenges-Introducing-HoloCode.md

 ## Introducing HoloCode: Intelligent Spatial Computing, Simplified.
 This is where **HoloCode** steps in.

-HoloCode is built on the philosophy of **fusing cutting-edge AI models with XR technologies to build next-generation intelligent spatial platforms**.
+HoloCode.aiis built on the philosophy of **fusing cutting-edge AI models with XR technologies to build next-generation intelligent spatial platforms**.
 We believe that the future of spatial computing lies in its ability to be intuitive, adaptive, and empowering for everyone – from seasoned developers to creative individuals taking their first steps into XR.

 Our mission is to democratize the creation and experience of intelligent spatial applications, making them more accessible, practical, and impactful.

-## How HoloCode Empowers You:
+## How HoloCode.aiEmpowers You:
-HoloCode isn't just another XR platform; it's an ecosystem designed to solve the core challenges users face:
+HoloCode.aiisn't just another XR platform; it's an ecosystem designed to solve the core challenges users face:

 - **AI-Driven Intelligence at its Core:**

     Imagine spatial environments that understand you and your context.
-HoloCode leverages advanced AI for:
+HoloCode.aileverages advanced AI for:

     - Intelligent Scene Understanding: Enabling applications to recognize objects, understand spatial relationships, and react dynamically to the real world in AR/MR scenarios.